 Q&A with Artist Jen Gash

-Jen Gash is an artist, coach and occupational therapist and became the winner of the Sky Arts Landscape Artist of the Year in 2018.
+Jen Gash is an artist, coach and occupational therapist based in Bristol, UK and became the winner of the Sky Arts Landscape Artist of the Year in 2018.
 We caught up with her for a Q&A session earlier this month.

 Tell us about which artists influenced your work and how you started as an artist.